Nonalcoholic Fatty Liver Disease

 Children and young adults can get this disease.
 But it is most common in middle age.

 Risk factors include:

-Having diabetes or prediabetes
+Having type 2 diabetes or prediabetes

 Having high blood pressure